Laurie Dunn, MS, RN

 Email address: DunnLL@alfredstate.edu

 The nursing AAS program will prepare you to become a registered nurse — one of the fastest-growing fields in the country.
-Courses are sequential and progress from simple to more complex situations, with specialized content in obstetrics, psychiatric, and pediatric nursing.
+Courses are sequential and progress from simple to more complex situations, with specialized content in obstetrics, mental health, and pediatric nursing.
 Learning is enhanced through the use of skill practice for a hands-on approach to gain expertise.
 During the first year, there is a seven-hour per week clinical experience.
 During the second year, the clinical experience increases in time and complexity.
 Simulation is incorporated into the laboratory experience.

 Clinical experience, an essential part of each nursing course, further enables students to gain technical competence to apply theoretical knowledge with practice.
 Clinical experiences are gained through a variety of health care facilities.
-The college will not provide bus transportation to clinical.

 A zero-tolerance for incivility is in effect at Alfred State nursing.
 Furthermore, if a student's behavior compromises or threatens the health or safety of others, including clients, peers, faculty, and staff, the student may be denied enrollment or continuation in the program.
 A policy regarding chemical impairment is publicized to enrolled nursing students.